 The Tree Care Industry Association’s Peter Gerstenberger breaks the difference between arborists and landscapers down perfectly:

-It’s important for homeowners to know the difference for safety reasons.
+Homeowners should know the difference between the two professions for safety reasons.

 “A landscaper will not necessarily be equipped with the training and the tools needed to perform arboricultural operations safely, or even correctly,” Gerstenberger went on to say.